 Conrad Creek Loop Trail is a 7.6 mile lightly trafficked loop trail located near Titusville, Florida that features a river and is good for all skill levels.
-The trail is primarily used for hiking, walking, trail running, and birding and is accessible from October until April.
+The trail is primarily used for hiking, walking, trail running, and birding and is best used from October until April.

 This is a 5 mile loop trail that winds through Merritt Islands waterways where salt flats meet fresh water.
 All kinds of birds to be found here.
 The path is completely level, mowed grass.
 Make sure to watch out for snakes and gators in season.

 Very nice trail, not much shade.
 Great views all around, nice pavilions for resting.Tons of birds!

 I went through here during the Space Coast Birding Festival.
 This is a fantastic area for birding and wildlife--especially along Black Point Wildlife Drive.
 I saw many different birds--as well as some alligators.
 The scenery is lovely.
 It's great for photography.